abdo20050/IreboSkin/README.md

 * Go to weahter panal and right click and choose "change weather location" and follow text file then refresh the skin

 ## How to fix music visualization
-To fix it you'll need to follow that [link](https://github.com/marcopixel/Monstercat-Visualizer/wiki/WebNowPlaying-Spotify). *(It's easy just step by step porcedures)*
+To fix it you'll need to follow that [link](https://github.com/marcopixel/Monstercat-Visualizer/wiki/WebNowPlaying-Spotify). *(It's easy just step by step porcedures)*.
+To make it works with browser install [WebNowPlaying](https://github.com/tjhrulz/WebNowPlaying) extension on your browser with causion because it's kinda buggy and old.

 ## Features
 **\*These features what is execlusive in my skin and isn't in current [Omnimo Skin](https://github.com/fediaFedia/Omnimo)\***